 - Anterior placement of tibial tunnel

-- Double-bundle VKB reconstruction because of larger volume of graft
+- Double-bundle VKB reconstruction due to larger volume of graft

-- Bicruciate -maintaining arthroplasty because of VKB injury or sharp tibial bone island
+- Bicruciate -preserving arthroplasty because of VKB injury or acute tibial bone island

-Around 1 in 10 people after anterior cruciate ligament surgery will experience cyclops in the knee.
-It is important to intervene on time.
-This is to prevent too much delay in the rehabilitation.
-Precious time can be lost when it is not spotted in time.
+Around 1 in 10 people after anterior cruciate ligament surgery experience cyclops in the knee.
+It is important to intervene in time.
+This is to not delay too much within rehabilitation.
+Precious time can be lost if it is not spotted in time.
 Treatment of cyclops is only necessary for symptomatic lesions.
-This means that the pain symptoms and limitations are present with scar tissue in the knee large enough to cause problems.
+That is, pain and restrictions are present with scar tissue in the knee large enough to cause problems.

-In some cases, the treating physician may opt for an MRI or keyhole surgery to confirm the diagnosis.
+In some cases, the attending physician may opt for an MRI or keyhole surgery to confirm the diagnosis.
 If necessary, the choice may be made to surgically remove the cyclops.
-Physiotherapy, in fact, has no effect on the cyclops.
-The physiotherapist's task is to recognize cyclops and inform the treating orthopedic surgeon.
+In fact, physical therapy does not affect the cyclops.
+The physical therapist's job is to recognize cyclops and notify the treating orthopedic surgeon.

 Surgical removal of a cyclops often gives good results.
-The pain decreases, mobility increases and the rehabilitation process can be resumed according to plan.
+Pain decreases, range of motion increases, and rehabilitation can resume as planned.